OnArrow/recite_word/recap/week-09.md

 Were there any oranges at the greengrocer's on Sunday?

 No, there weren't.
-There weren't some oranges there on Sunday
+There weren't any oranges there on Sunday
 ```

 ```